-South College, built in 1814, contains Sorum House, one of the College's Minerva Houses.
+South College, built in 1814, contains Sorum House and Green House, two of the College's Minerva Houses.
 North College, its counterpart on the other side of Library Field, is the home of Messa House and Wold House.
+Beuth House, Breazzano House and Golub House complete the Minerva House system.

-Other residence halls are Davidson and Fox Houses; West College, home for many freshmen; Richmond House; Raymond House; Potter House; College Park Hall; and apartments along Seward Place to the west of campus.
+Other residence halls are Davidson and Fox Houses; West College, home for many first-year students; Richmond House; Raymond House; Potter House; College Park Hall; and apartments along Seward Place to the west of campus.